datainquiry/notebookml/README.md

 ## Overview

-NotebookML is a command-line interface (CLI) tool designed to help you interact with your documents and notes using a local Large Language Model (LLM) via Ollama.
+NotebookML is a command-line interface (CLI) tool to help you interact with your documents and notes using a local Large Language Model (LLM) via Ollama.
 It allows you to upload documents, ask questions based on their content, manage tags, view conversation history, and more.